Background& Training

 During my fourth year, a project on men’s social movements got me increasingly interested in men's experiences with mental healthcare.
 I determined direct work with men would be a better place for me than academia, and I completed a clinical degree at the same time as my dissertation.
 This interdisciplinary background helps me understand each client's perspective, clarify their values, and support change in a holistic way.

-Outside of session, I do nonfiction and creative writing , run, and talk about film, history, and geopolitics with people I consider my community.
+Outside of session, I write nonfiction and occasional short stories, run, and talk about film, history, and geopolitics with people I consider my community.